-The mission of the University of Oklahoma Health Sciences Center, as a comprehensive academic health center, is to educate students at the professional, graduate, and undergraduate levels to become highly qualified health services practitioners, educators, and research scientists; to conduct research and creative activities for the advancement of knowledge through teaching and development of skills; and to provide continuing education, public service, and clinical care of exemplary quality.
+The Mission of the University of Oklahoma Health Sciences Center, as a comprehensive academic health center, is to educate students at the professional, graduate, and undergraduate levels to become highly qualified health care practitioners, educators, and research scientists; to conduct research and creative activities for the advancement of knowledge and care; and to provide continuing education, public service, and health care of exemplary quality.

-As the state's major health professions educational institution, training is provided for physicians, dentists, nurses, pharmacists, physician assistants, public health specialists, audiologists, physical therapists, and a wide range of other allied health personnel.
-Graduate student researchers are educated and trained in Oklahoma's premier biomedical research institution where faculty received more than $148 million in FY 2010 through training grants and contracts, and sponsored program activities at the OU Health Sciences Center.
+The University of Oklahoma's Health Sciences Center (OUHSC) is one of only a few comprehensive health centers in the nation with seven health professional Colleges.
+As the state’s major health professions educational institution, training is provided for physicians, dentists, nurses, pharmacists, public health specialists, and a wide range of allied health personnel.
+Graduate student researchers are educated and trained in Oklahoma's premier biomedical research institution where faculty received more than $151 million in FY 2012 through training grants and contracts, and sponsored program activities at the OU Health Sciences Center.

-With a budget of over $745 million, OUHSC employs more than 1,100 full time faculty and 4,000 staff.
-Nearly 3,800 students are enrolled in more than seventy undergraduate, graduate, and professional degree programs in the Center's colleges.
+With a budget of over $800 million, OUHSC employs more than 1,100 full time faculty and nearly 4,000 staff.
+More than 3,600 students are enrolled in more than seventy health professions, undergraduate and graduate degree programs in the Center's colleges.

 We welcome you to OUHSC and invite you to explore the many opportunities we have for you.